Accidental injury in Personal Accident Insurance

 Exclusions in Personal Accidental Insurance

-Personal accidental insurance generally doesn’t cover events like suicide, criminal activities, injuries occurring due to adventurous sports activities.
+Personal accidental insurance generally doesn’t cover events like suicide, criminal activities, or injuries occurring due to adventurous sports activities.
 The insurance doesn’t cover these accidents since they occur due to negligence.
 So it is equally important to keep an eye on the ailments and events not included in the policy.
 This policy does not cover disease or any other natural cause of death.
 So, covid or other vector-borne diseases are not accidents.

-Availing personal accidental insurance does not provide you with a blank cheque to cover every type of accident because some accidents might happen because of negligence or intentional acts.
+Availing of personal accidental insurance does not provide you with a blank cheque to cover every type of accident because some accidents might happen because of negligence or intentional acts.
 The courts have specified that a person should take every possible measure to avoid an accident.
 If he makes no attempts and acts negligently then he cannot make any claims.
 It is the responsibility of the insured to take proper measures to avoid mishaps.

 One needs to be clear about the nature of injury before filing a claim against the personal accidental policy as it only triggers in unfortunate or unforeseen mishaps.
+In this context, knowing what’s considered an accidental injury in Personal Accident Policy is of paramount importance.

 Also Read: What does personal accident insurance cover?

 Rahul got injured in a car accident.
 A third-party vehicle hit his car.
 He got cuts, bruises, and a skull fracture.
 The case was critical and needed immediate surgery and it cost around Rs.
 30 Lakh.
 Since he had a personal accident insurance policy, it saved him from such a hefty cost.
-The policy covered accidental injuries and provided re-reimbursement for all medical costs, lost income up to the limit of the sum insured.
+The policy covered accidental injuries and provided re-reimbursement for all medical costs, and lost income up to the limit of the sum insured.